Unleash/unleash/website/docs/reference/login-history.md

 - Identify failed login attempts and investigate the cause
 - Debug misconfigured authentication providers

-You're able to download the current login history at any time.
-If you'd like, you can also delete single login events, or clear the login history by deleting all the events.
+The login history is mutable: You can [remove individual login attempts or clear the entire history](../how-to/how-to-download-login-history.mdx#deleting-login-history-events) by deleting all of them.

-In order to access and download the existing login history in your Unleash instance, you can follow the [how to download login history](../how-to/how-to-download-login-history.mdx) guide.
+Finally, the login history can be downloaded ([how do I download my Unleash login history](../how-to/how-to-download-login-history.mdx)) for external backups, audits, and the like.

 ## Retention